Chandra-MARX/marxs/docs/source.rst

 - `marxs.source.PointSource`
 - `marxs.source.SymbolFSource`

-Sources can be used with the following pointing model:
+Sources can be used with the following pointing models:

 - `marxs.source.FixedPointing`
+- `marxs.source.JitterPointing`

 .. _sect-source-lab: